How to Read a File Line By Line in Bash

 Reading a File Line By Line Syntax

-The most general syntax for reading a file line-by-line is as follows:
+The standard syntax for reading a file line by line is:

 while IFS= read -r line; do